 17 - 27 November 2021

 17 March - 1 May 2022

-Amartey Golding’s Bring Me to Heal is a Forma Arts & Media commission in collaboration with 198 Contemporary Arts & Learning, Attenborough Centre for the Creative Arts, the Victoria & Albert Museum and Tramway.
+Amartey Golding’s Bring Me to Heal is a Forma Arts & Media commission in collaboration with Tramway, 198 Contemporary Arts & Learning, Attenborough Centre for the Creative Arts, and the Victoria & Albert Museum.
 It is further supported by Arts Council England, The Golsoncott Foundation, Henry Moore Foundation and Lighthouse as part of Re-Imagine Europe.

 This exhibition is supported by the Art Fund.

 Amartey Golding, Bring Me To Heal, Tramway (2021).
 Photography - Keith Hunter